liuladniak/citygo/PROPOSAL/Proposal.md

 # Project Title

-IsTour
+CityGo

 ## Overview

-isTour is a web application designed for exploring the cultural landmarks across Istanbul.
+CityGo is a web application designed for exploring the cultural landmarks across Istanbul.
 It provides users with a seamless experience to discover and enjoy guided tours in various locations within the city.

 ### Problem

 Tourists and locals often face difficulties in finding reliable and interesting city tours that meet their preferences.
-Information on available tours can be scattered, inconsistent, and often lacks user-friendly booking options. isTour addresses these pain points by consolidating tour options and providing detailed information.
+Information on available tours can be scattered, inconsistent, and often lacks user-friendly booking options.
+CityGo addresses these pain points by consolidating tour options and providing detailed information.
 Checkout options are planned to be available in a future release.

 ### User Profile